-When there is a need to select the most appropriate forecasting model or method for the data, the forecasters usually split the available sample into two parts: in-sample (aka "training set") and holdout sample (or out-sample, or "test set").
-The model is then estimated on in-sample and its forecasting performance is evaluated using some error measure on the holdout sample.
+When there is a need to select the most appropriate forecasting model or method for the data, the forecaster usually splits the sample into two parts: in-sample (aka “training set”) and holdout sample (aka out-sample or “test set”).
+The model is estimated on the in-sample and its forecasting performance evaluated using some error measure on the holdout sample.

-Rolling origin is an evaluation technique according to which the forecasting origin is updated successively and the forecasts are produced from each origin (Tashman 2000).
+In rolling origin evaluation the forecasting origin is repeatedly moved forward and forecasts are produced from each origin (Tashman 2000).
 This technique allows obtaining several forecast errors for time series, which gives a better understanding of how the models perform.
-This can be considered as a time series analogue for cross-validation techniques (Wikipedia 2020b).
-Here is a simple graphical representation of it, provided to me by Nikos Kourentzes.
+This can be considered as a time series analogue to cross-validation techniques (Wikipedia 2020b).
+Here is a simple graphical representation, courtesy of Nikos Kourentzes.